Approval of a Plan of Subdivision

-NOTE: The Planning Act provides for the referral of subdivision plans by individuals to the Ontario Municipal Board only if such a request is received by the City prior to Council's decision."
+NOTE: The Planning Act provides for the referral of subdivision plans by individuals to the Ontario Land Tribunal only if such a request is received by the City prior to Council's decision."

 - the sign must be dated prominently.
 The date to be used should be on or about the date of posting.
 Revised signs must include a revision date.